 This condition, the enlargement of the prostate, is called benign prostate hypertrophy (BPH).
 BPH has many a poor symptom, not limited to, but including; urinary pain, frequent urination at night, reduced sexual potency and painful sexual activity.
 While there are pharmaceutical treatments available for this condition, these prescription medicines generally only seem to offer symptomatic relief, leaving the prostate in turmoil with the increased risk of prostate cancer.

 Prevention is Better than Cure

-If you are a powerlifter, bodybuilder, athlete, a regular gym goer, participate in any kind of resistance training, and use any kind of testosterone boosting supplements, then you are more at risk from BPH than your average Joe.
+If you are a powerlifter, bodybuilder, athlete, a regular gym-goer, participate in any resistance training, and use any kind of testosterone boosting supplements, then you are more at risk from BPH than your average Joe.
 The best way to prevent the degenerative condition BPH is to catch it early.
 For this reason, I would strongly suggest supplementing with Saw Palmetto.
 Saw Palmetto is an extract from the berries of two varieties of fan palm; Sabal serrulta and Serenoa repens.

 These low growing palm trees are native to the southern United States; commonly in Florida, and also in certain parts of Europe.
 Their berries, saw palmetto, contain fruitful amounts of fatty oils, fatty acids and phytosterols (plant-based steroid compounds).
 These extracts work by way of inhibiting the 5-alpha-reductase enzyme, which in turn leads to a reduction in the androgen DHT.
 Having stood the test of time, these wonder berries have been used for thousands of years.